magnesj/ResInsight/docs/Tensors.md

 ### Vector Colors
 Choose which color palette to use for the three arrows.
 The colors appear in "correct" order (first color = principal 1).

 The vector color **Result Colors** is special.
 By choosing this color type, a new legend will appear.
 This legend is defined by the values in the Legend definition of the Element Tensor Results.
-The extremal values of the color mapper are the extremals of the three principals combined.
+The extreme values of the color mapper are the extremes of the three principals combined.
 In the example below, the color result is SE-S1.
 The largest arrow (principal 1) is quite similar to the cell color, as expected.

 ![]({{ site.baseurl }}/images/tensorsResultColor.png)

 ### Vector Size
 Scale method **Result** scales the arrows relative to the maximum result value of all components in the model.
-With scale method **Constant**, the arrows are of equal size.
-The arrow size can be both minified and magnified by using **Size Scale**.
+With scale method **Constant**, all the arrows are set to an equal constant size.
+The overall arrow size can be adjusted by using the **Size Scale**.